 Mathematics is required for most programmes at LYIT.
 The maths requirement can be met by achieving 06/H7 (or better) in Leaving Certificate maths.
 For some programmes F2 or higher in Foundation maths will also meet the maths requirement.
 Bonus Points for Honours Maths Students who achieve grade H6 or better in the Higher (Honours) maths exam will receive 25 additional points.
 Donegal Education and Training Board (ETB) and LYIT run a two week Enabling Maths Initiative.
 Students who are otherwise eligible but lack a pass in ordinary level Maths, can apply for a place on a programme at LYIT.
-In all cases, applicants must meet the minimum entry requirements (see www.lyit.ie/About/Policies-Publications/Prospectus for details) and the current CAO points for the relevant programme.
+In all cases, applicants must meet the minimum entry requirements and achieve the current CAO points for the relevant programme.